-Travel from by ferry Athens to Mykonos, with either a conventional or a high-speed, get information about the departures and arrivals and of how to reach the ports!
+Travel either with a conventional or a high-speed ferry from Athens to Mykonos, get information about the departures and arrivals and of how to reach the ports!

 There are two options for those who wish to travel by ferry from Athens to Mykonos.
 The first starting point is from the port of Piraeus in western Athens, while the second one from the port of Rafina in the eastern part of Greece’s capital.
 It is worth mentioning that the crossings take place on a daily basis with frequent connections especially in high-season months (March to October).
 However, in the low season there are only conventional ships operating while in summer, high-speeds and catamarans are added to the route.

 Depending on the vessel type, stopovers and the port that you are starting from, the Athens to Mykonos ferry time can last from 2.30 to 5.30 hours.
 The total distance between Piraeus and Mykonos is around 160 km (85 nautical miles) and from Rafina is 130 km (71 nautical miles).

 Traveling from Athens to Mykonos with a conventional or high speed ferry